 Advanced Professional and Business Writing is a comprehensive study of professional and business writing.
 The focus is to develop documents appropriate to audience and purpose that are well-argued and conform to standards of professional and business writing.
-It will examine such topics the formation of professional communication as a discipline, business ethics, new media platform for business, and intercultural business and professional communication.
+It will examine such topics as the formation of professional communication as a discipline, business ethics, new media platform for business, and intercultural business and professional communication.
 The course will also explore the context, purpose, audience, style, organization, format, results, and strategies for persuasion in typical workplace messages.

-SOM-702: INTRODUCTION TO SOCIAL MEDIA (3 credits)
+DHM-620: SOCIAL MEDIA AND SOCIAL CHANGE (3 credits)